dakom/wasm-app-boilerplate/README.md

 We want the events that must be sent across boundaries to be checked by the compiler on both the Typescript and Rust side.

 These shared events are called `BridgeEvent`.

-On the rust side `BridgeEventIndex` must match the enum on the Typescript side
+They must match the same name and order, however this is guaranteed via the provided unit tests.

 # Managing application state in WASM